Paying respect to Sayas is a tradition that is unique to Myanmar.

 Archive

-• Requested class representatives to record gatherings / activities.
+We requested alumni (esp. class representatives) to record gatherings / activities.

 Health Care Funds

-• Balance of both funds have been handed over to Swel Daw Yeik Foundation.
+The balance of both funds had been handed over to Swel Daw Yeik Foundation.

 Resources